Best Coffee Cities in America

 - Why are some folks willing to spend two or three times more for a comparable cup of coffee?

 - In the current economic environment, is opening a coffee shop as a first business for young entrepreneurs still a good idea, or are most markets already oversaturated?

-To determine the best cities for coffee lovers, WalletHub’s analysts compared the 100 most populated U.S. cities across 14 key metrics, which are listed below with their corresponding weights.
+To determine the best cities for coffee lovers, WalletHub compared the 100 most populated U.S. cities across 14 key metrics, which are listed below with their corresponding weights.
 Each metric also was graded on a 100-point scale.

-We calculated each city’s weighted average across all metrics to calculate its total score, which we then used to rank-order the cities in our sample.
+We then determined each city’s weighted average across all metrics to calculate its overall score and used the resulting scores to rank-order our sample.
 A total score of 100 represents the most favorable conditions for coffee lovers.